Great Reasons to Stay Put in an Apartment

 Apartment amenities are another point of persuasion.
 Some apartment communities offer a wide variety of amenities like a pool, outdoor space for play or barbeques, dog runs, a gym or concierge, and laundry services.
 Take a moment to think about the apartment amenities that make your life easier.
 When all other factors in an apartment search are equal, amenities can really tip the scale toward “love.”

 Good relationships with your neighbors can also factor strongly in a decision to stay in an apartment.
 Many apartments offer residents a real sense of community.
-If you enjoy knowing your neighbors and find yourself in an environment where folks are friendly and fun, you may have all the evidence you need to stay put.
+If you enjoy knowing your neighbors and find yourself in an environment where folks are friendly and fun, you may want to just stay put.

 Sure, maybe you’ve daydreamed about moving?
 We all get an itch to try something new every once in a while, but moving isn’t necessarily something to do on a whim.
 Consider the reasons above, and you may decide you want to stay put right where you are!